-Be it a voyage on a steam liner, a camel caravan through the desert or a summer road trip in a minivan, there is one question passengers have been asking for as long as they've been along for the ride: Are we there yet?
+Be it a voyage on a steam liner, a camel caravan through the desert, or a summer road trip in a minivan, there is one question passengers have been asking for as long as they've been along for the ride: are we there yet?

 If you are facing sunrise, you know that is east.
 If you raise your arms while you are facing east, your left arm will always point to the north, and your right arm will always point to the south.
-By letting the sun be your guide, you have just become a human compass!
+By letting the Sun be your guide, you have just become a human compass!

 To use a magnetic compass, you just need to watch the needle.
 The needle on a magnetic compass will always point north.
 So if you're going north, simply move in the direction the needle is pointing.
 If you want to go south, just go the opposite direction!
 To move east, just go to your right, or move to your left to head west.